nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 05 - Handling Ordinary Files.markdown

 ##

 10.	(i).
-We can count the number of filenames by executing the command-line:
+We can count the number of filenames by executing the command line:

 	`wc -l < foo`